| |

 and by a highly professional administration led by the

+Board and secretary Billy Ferguson.
 So on May 23, 1967 Glentoran, as champions,

 left Belfast to play their part in help establishing